zchee/golang-wiki/Modules.md

 In part because `go.sum` is not a lock file, it retains cryptographic checksums for module versions even after you stop using a module or particular module version.
 This allows validation of the checksums if you later resume using something, which provides additional safety.

+In addition, your module's `go.sum` records checksums for all direct and indirect dependencies used in a build (and hence your `go.sum` will frequently have more modules listed than your `go.mod`).

+### Should I still add a 'go.mod' file if I do not have any dependencies?

+Yes.
+This supports working outside of GOPATH, helps communicate to the ecosystem that you are opting in to modules, and in addition the `module` directive in your `go.mod` serves as a definitive declaration of the identify of your code (which is one reason why import comments might eventually be deprecated).
+Of course, modules are purely an opt-in capability in Go 1.11.

 ### What are some implications of tagging my project with major version v0, v1, or making breaking changes with v2+?

 In response to a comment about *"k8s does minor releases but changes the Go API in each minor release"*, Russ Cox made the following [response](https://github.com/kubernetes/kubernetes/pull/65683#issuecomment-403705882) that highlights some implications for picking v0, v1, vs. frequently making breaking changes with v2, v3, v4, etc. with your project: